-- 2. to be system team members who think of patients first and have broad vision beyond our individually assigned areas of responsibility. - to work as a member of a team that builds a system of which we can be proud and of which people can depend on. - 4. to be good listeners and to respect each other's point of view. - to work toward the accomplishment of the system's Mission and Goals, and to commit to system achievement and success. - 6. to be advocates and representatives of McLaren Health Care to the public. - to address persons directly about issues of style or decisions that we feel are not consistent with organizational culture or with the systems Mission and Goals. - 8. to honor the dignity and worth of each person with whom we work. - to build relationships within McLaren based on fairness, truthfulness, and trustworthiness. - 10. to commit to providing quality health care with empathy and understanding.
+- 1. to commit to excellence through continuously improving the quality of service delivered and to be responsive to patients, physicians, employees, and our communities; - 2. to be system team members who think of patients first and have broad vision beyond our individually assigned areas of responsibility; - 3. to work as a member of a team that builds a system of which we can be proud and of which people can depend on; - 4. to be good listeners and to respect each other's point of view; - 5. to work toward the accomplishment of the system's Mission and Goals, and to commit to system achievement and success; - 6. to be advocates and representatives of McLaren Health Care to the public; - 7. to address persons directly about issues of style or decisions that we feel are not consistent with organizational culture or with the system's Mission and Goals; - 8. to honor the dignity and worth of each person with whom we work; - 9. to build relationships within McLaren based on fairness, truthfulness, and trustworthiness; - 10. to commit to providing quality health care with empathy and understanding.